gildani007/cicd-proof/README.md

 The **Helm charts** are located under the `charts/` directory.
 The chart that being used in this project contains nginx deployment, service and ingress.
+The deployment contain livenessProbe and readinessProbe to prevent the service to send requests when pod can't repspond.
 The charts are bening used by a shared module under component named helm_release.

 ----------